Frequently asked questions

 LawAccess NSW is the best place to start to resolve your legal problem.
 It is a free government telephone service.
 They will be able to refer you to the most appropriate service to assist you, including referrals to community legal centres, Legal Aid NSW, or other services.
 In some cases, they may provide legal advice over the telephone.

-You can also use our online application to find the right community legal centre to talk to.
+You can also use our online directory to find the right community legal centre to talk to.

 You are not alone – the legal system in New South Wales can be very daunting and confusing to navigate.